nasa/cumulus/docs/workflows/input_output.md

         - '{{cma_layer}}'
 ```

-***Please note***: Updating/removing a layer does not change a deployed Lambda, so to update the CMA you should deploy a new version of the CMA layer, update the associated Lambda configuration to reference the new CMA version, and re-deploy your Lambdas.
+***Please Note***: Updating/removing a layer does not change a deployed Lambda, so to update the CMA you should deploy a new version of the CMA layer, update the associated Lambda configuration to reference the new CMA version, and re-deploy your Lambdas.

-**Please Note**: Updating the CMA without updating the lambda code will fail if operating with the Workflow Lambda Versions feature enabled.
+***Please Note***: Updating the CMA without updating the lambda code will fail if operating with the Workflow Lambda Versions feature enabled.
 If you are utilizing this option, we recommend continuing use of kes injection/manual addition for now.

 This method will be supported more fully once migration to Terraform Deployments has been completed.